gmorpheme/adventofcode2017-clojure/README.md

 # adventofcode-clojure

-A set of Clojure solutions for [adventofcode.com](Advent of Code 2017) exercises.
+A set of Clojure solutions for [Advent of Code 2017](https://adventofcode.com) exercises.

 ## Usage